 About Churu

 Churu (चूरू राजस्थान) provides you with an authentic experience of the culture of Rajasthan.
 They call it the gateway to the Thar desert.
 Hereon, you will enter the desert area with no vegetation.
-Your throat starts to feel a little dry and the sun’s heat can even melt the plastic.
+Your throat starts to feel a little dry, and the sun’s heat can even melt the plastic.

 The city was formed in 1620 AD by the Nirban clan of Rajputs.
 But before that, Churu came under the geographical and political order of Bikaner.
 In 1948, it became a separate district.
-The fort, which is located in the heart of Churu, has some historical significance.
+The fort, located in the heart of Churu, has some historical significance.
 It was built around 400 years ago and features a temple of Salasar Balaji and Babosa Maharaj.

 The Churu Fort

 The forts of Rajasthan have been known for their beautiful architecture and regality.
 The Churu Fort or Churu Ka Kila is no exception either.
 It is the only fort in the entire world where the silver shells were pressed during the construction for enhanced protection.
-The construction of the fort was governed by Thakur Kushal Singh in 1694 AD.
+The fort’s construction was governed by Thakur Kushal Singh in 1694 AD.
 Like any other fort, it was built to protect Churu from invaders.
 As history tells us, it served its purpose.

 The History of Churu

 In 1814 AD, Surat Singh had started his conquest of Churu.
 Thakur Shivaji Singh resisted the attack but ran out of ammunition in just a few days.
 His subjects came to his rescue, helping him raise the gold and silver to keep the resistance intact.
 He converted the silver and gold into shells that played a key role in attack and defense.
-The glorious history of Churu Rajasthan in Hindi is readily available online, should you require more details.

 Places to Visit in Churu